quantum-engineering-polito/CourseNotes/content/Qubit Electronics/01_Introduction/Introduction.md

 R_{n}(\theta) = \exp[ -i \theta \sigma_{n} / 2 ]
 $$

+When the rotation angle $\theta$ is $\pi$, the rotation operators implement the same operation as the Pauli matrices

 ## Hadamard gate

-The Hadamard gate is important because it allows us to bring the qubit into **superposition**.
+The Hadamard gate is important because it allows us to bring the qubit into **superposition** (open the superposition).

 $$
 H = \frac{1}{\sqrt{ 2 }} \begin{bmatrix}